Bio, print-quality photos, press quotes, and more about Windsor, Ontario's pop/soul singer-songwriter, Crissi Cochrane.

 Native to the Annapolis Valley of Nova Scotia, Crissi fashions a sultry and soulful brand of popular music, jazz, and R&B. Silky vocals reminiscent of Billie Holiday and Norah Jones glow atop the purr of her Fender Jaguar electric guitar.

 On stage, refined songs reveal more than a decade's worth of experience first gained as a young girl growing up in small town Canada, diligently writing, recording, and performing.
 For a few years, Crissi settled in the nearby city of Halifax, studying Music Business and becoming known for her melodic folk/pop style.
 Her debut studio album Darling, Darling emerged in the summer of 2010, recorded in Chicago with musician Mike Kinsella (of Owen, American Football, Joan of Arc), but not before a trip to Canada's southernmost city set the wheels of change into motion.
-Crissi fell in love with Windsor, Ontario and neighboring Detroit in early 2010 and moved there by summer's end.
+Crissi fell in love with Windsor, Ontario and neighboring Detroit and moved there by summer's end.

 With the influence of Motown only a riverbank away, a musical maturation began.
-Detroit's radio, record stores, and clubs offered a cup from which she drank deeply, inspiring new songs with echoes of jazz, blues, bossa nova, and soul.
-Her latest album Little Sway (2014) reveals a soulful sophistication, hailed by CBC personality Grant Lawrence as "a confident bridge towards sultry soul and classic, smoky jazz."
-Listeners voted Crissi among the Top 10 Best New Artists nationwide in CBC's 2014 Searchlight contest, and her song “Pretty Words” has gone viral on Spotify with more than 11 million listens, and her song "A Damn Shame" was placed in the ABC television show Nashville.
-Her music has been heard across Canada on CBC Radio 1, 2, and 3, and has charted on campus/community radio, reaching #1 at SCOP in Toronto and remaining in the charts for 12 consecutive weeks.
-Today she is the wife of songwriter/bassist Michael Paul (The Walkervilles), and has been seen sharing stages with Walk Off The Earth, Buffy Sainte-Marie, Sarah Harmer, and Jesse Cook.
-While working on plans for a new album, she writes love songs by request, completing 26 of these special songs in 2016.
+Detroit's radio, record stores, and clubs inspired a change of direction, with her songwriting echoing jazz, blues, bossa nova, and soul.
+Her latest FACTOR-funded album Little Sway (2014) reveals a soulful sophistication, hailed by CBC personality Grant Lawrence as "a confident bridge towards sultry soul and classic, smoky jazz."
+Listeners voted Crissi among the Top 10 Best New Artists nationwide in CBC's 2014 Searchlight contest, her song “Pretty Words” has gone viral on Spotify with more than 11 million listens, and her song "A Damn Shame" was placed in the ABC television show Nashville.
+Her music has been heard across Canada on CBC Radio 1, 2, and 3, and has charted on campus/community radio.
+Today she is the wife of songwriter/bassist Michael Paul (Soul Brother Mike, The Walkervilles, Michou), and has been seen sharing stages with Walk Off The Earth, Buffy Sainte-Marie, Sarah Harmer, and Jesse Cook.
+She is presently at work on a new album, to be released in 2018.